 Rule 920.
-Where chassis and bomb carts are equipped with service brakes they shall be used.
-All bomb carts purchased after October 1, 1987 shall be equipped with service brakes.
+Where chassis and bombcarts are equipped with service brakes, they shall be used, and both air hoses shall be connected.
+All bombcarts purchased after October 1, 1987 shall be equipped with service brakes.

 Rule 921.
 When operating motor vehicles or other power-operated equipment provided with an operator restraint system or seat belt, all operators shall have the operator restraint system or seat belt properly fastened whenever the vehicle is in motion.